t4d-classes/angular_06152020-morning/demo-app/exercises/exercise-6.md

 Hint: to delete an item from an array use the filter function.
 Hint: All changes to the UI are a result of a model change.

-4. Ensure the Add Car functionality still works.
+4. Ensure the Add Car functionality still works. <- MOST IMPORTANT

 5. Good luck!